erenaygun/A1_QGIS_Model_Builder/assignment1_part2.md

 Use the command `gdalinfo` to answer the following questions about the **two DEM files**, e.g.

 1. What is the coordinate reference system (EPSG)?
 2. What is the driver (file format)?
 3. What is the spatial resolution?
 (Don't forget to provide the units)

 #### 2.2 Creating a raster mosaic [4pt]

 1. Create a raster mosaic of the files _N45E014.hgt_ and _n45_e013_1arc_v3.tif_ using the command `gdal_merge`.
 The output file should be called _dem\_merge.tif_.

 2. Create a raster mosaic of the files _N45E014.hgt_ and _n45_e013_1arc_v3.tif_ using the command `gdalbuildvrt`.
 The output file should be called _dem\_buildvrt.vrt_.

 3. Answer the following questions based on the results and the GDAL documentation:
 	* What is the difference between the two output files?
+What is the reason for this?
 	* What might be an advantage of using `gdalbuildvrt` instead of `gdalmerge`?

 ### 3. Creating a GDAL/OGR script